BilalBAI/BlockChain_/README.md

 ## ETHBarrierOptions
 ETHBarrierOptions is smart contract based on the study of a ChainLink Vanilla Option example: [Build a DeFi Call Option Exchange With Chainlink Price Feeds](https://blog.chain.link/defi-call-option-exchange-in-solidity/)

 This project implements a ETH Knock-out Barrier Call Options which gives the buyer the right, but not the obligation, to purchase ETH at a predetermined amount and strike price, if the ETH price does not go below a specified knockout level during the option's life.
+If ETH price fall below the barrier at any point in the option's life, the option expires worthless.

 ### ENV
 This smart contract is based on Rinkeby Test Net.
 [Get Rinkeby ETH](https://rinkebyfaucet.com/)